New York is about to launch its sports betting market, and Canada’s The Stars Group has just tied up a vital partnership in anticipation of the move.

-Yet, The Stars Group cannot jump the gun and will have to wait for the proper legislation to be introduced in the state first.
-The Stars Group will help the Akwesasne Mohawk Casino Resort to set up a sportsbook in Northern New York, giving the tribal operator more clout in the market.
+Yet, The Stars Group cannot jump the gun and has to wait for the proper legislation to be introduced in the state first.
+The Stars Group will help the Akwesasne Mohawk Casino Resort set up a sportsbook in Northern New York, giving the tribal operator more clout in the market.

 Splitting the Revenue

 Canada’s The Stars Group will focus on online revenue, which will probably be delayed until 2020 as the state has pushed back the introduction of digital wagering for the next legislative station.
 Meanwhile, the tribe will handle land-based revenue.